caoyu-noob/CASe/README.md

 4. NewsQA: [CSV file](https://msropendata.com/datasets/939b1042-6402-4697-9c15-7a28de7e1321)
 5. CoQA: [Training set](http://downloads.cs.stanford.edu/nlp/data/coqa/coqa-train-v1.0.json) [Dev set](http://downloads.cs.stanford.edu/nlp/data/coqa/coqa-dev-v1.0.json)
 6. DROP: [The whole dataset](https://s3-us-west-2.amazonaws.com/allennlp/datasets/drop/drop_dataset.zip)

+If you use raw SQuAD dataset, please add an attribute 'len' into original json file which indicates the number of samples in current json file, which should be 87599 for train set and 10570 for dev set.

 If you want to use our processed datasets, please refer to [processed datasets in SQuAD format](https://drive.google.com/open?id=1UOwXpHaRH-7SmUqM6tNXbJEcQxvI1fVM) and skip step